riverrun/cheesemaker/README.md

 At the moment, Cheesemaker supports zoom, fullscreen, rotating and flipping images, automatic orientation, displaying the images in grayscale, and resizing the image when the window is resized.

+There is no menubar or toolbar, but you can access the menu by right-clicking on the window.
+There are also keyboard shortcuts for most actions.

 There is now a slideshow, which can show random images or show the images in order.
 This option can also be changed while the slideshow is running.

 The save function is very basic - the quality of the saved image is not as good as it should be.